keep-network/sortition-pools/docs/in-depth.md

 with their individual weights, then we have a bigger data structure that is *much* faster to search.

-We can represent 2 operators with a 1-layer tree, 4 operators with a 2-layer tree, 8 operators with a 3-layer, and `2^n` operators with a `n`-layer tree.
-In order to represent our 1000 operators, we need 10 layers.
+We can represent 2 operators with a 2-layer tree (the root layer and then 2 operators in the next layer), 4 operators with a 3-layer tree (shown in an example below), 8 operators with a 4-layer, and `2^n` operators with a `n+1`-layer tree.
+In order to represent our 1000 operators, we need 11 layers.

 Once this data structure is created, we can execute the following algorithm: